mostafaibx/Subscription_lab/warehouse/README.md

 A complete dbt project that transforms raw subscription billing data into analytics-ready models for MRR tracking, churn analysis, and customer lifecycle metrics.

+This project demonstrates subscription analytics patterns I studied and implemented to deepen my understanding of MRR modeling, temporal data, and dbt best practices.

 ## Quick Start

 ```bash